ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 and to request specific handling for messages using that domain that fail validation checks.
 These DNS records are called [DMARC Policy Records](#dmarc-policy-record).

-As with SPF and DKIM, DMARC valdation results are either "pass" or "fail".
+As with SPF and DKIM, DMARC validation results in a verdict of either "pass" or "fail".
 A DMARC result of "pass" requires not only an SPF or DKIM pass verdict for the email message, but also and more importantly that the domain associated with the SPF or DKIM pass be "aligned" with the Author Domain in one of two modes - "relaxed" or "strict".
 Domains are said to be in "relaxed alignment" if they have the same [Organizational Domain](#organizational-domain); a